 The same base vectors are used for these vector fields; the only difference is the relative strength at which base vectors affect their neighboring points

-Notice how the colors in each image can vary significantly as a result of PCA
+Notice how the colors in each image can vary significantly as a result of PCA on the underlying vector field information

 Background image generation from the background_generator folder of the active_projects repository